shlrley/VanArt/README.md

 **Dashboard Features**

 The goal of the dashboard is to help you explore art metrics in neighbourhoods around Vancouver.
-To do this, the dashboard displays a single page containing drop-down selectors, two graphs, and a data table.
+To do this, the dashboard displays a single page containing drop-down selectors, a map, two graphs, and a data table.

 1. Filter Selectors (widgets) 🔽
     - All filter selection elements are displayed on the left panel of the page.